devilry/devilry-terminal-client/README.md

 How to create plugins
 ===================
-Plugins will be installed in the plugins folder, and <your plugin>.py must be named as the plugin command.
+Plugins will be installed in the plugins folder, and "your plugin".py must be named as the plugin command.

 Example:
 ```{r, engine='bash', count_lines}